anammy/CarND-PathPlanning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Project Introduction

+The goal of this project to drive the around the track with no incidents and maintain a speed close to, but under the speed limit.

+### Objectives

+- The car should maintain a speed close to the speed limit of 50 MPH.
+The traffic around the car is driving at +- 10 MPH of the 50 MPH speed limit.
+The car should pass slower moving traffic  when it is safe to do so.

+- The car should not collide with any other cars and should drive within the lane markers, unless changing lanes.

+- The car should be able to make one complete loop around the 6946m highway.

+- The car should not exceed a total acceleration of 10 m/s^2 and jerk greater than 10 m/s^3.

-### Simulator.
+### Simulator

-You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
+The simulator used in this project can be downloaded from [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 To run the simulator on Mac/Linux, first make the binary file executable with the following command:
 ```shell
 sudo chmod u+x {simulator_file_name}
 ```

-### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

-#### The map of the highway is in data/highway_map.txt
+The map of the highway is in data/highway_map.txt.
+The car's localization and sensor fusion data is provided by the simulator.
+There is also a sparse map list of waypoints around the highway.
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+####

 ## Basic Build Instructions